Joe Lombardo: Military service

 After graduating from high school in 1980, Lombardo joined the United States Army.
 During his time in the Army, he served in the Nevada National Guard and in the United States Army Reserve.
 He ended his military service in 1986.

 Law enforcement career

 Lombardo joined the Las Vegas Metropolitan Police Department as an officer in 1988.
 He rose through the ranks, becoming a sergeant in 1996, a lieutenant in 2001, and a captain in 2006.
 He was promoted to assistant sheriff in 2011.
 As assistant sheriff, Lombardo was in charge of the law enforcement services group, which included the department's divisions in charge of technical services, information technology, radio systems and professional standards.

-Lombardo also sat on the board of directors of the LVMPD Foundation from 2007 to 2014.
-He retired from the police force after 26 years of service and stepped down from the foundation's board of directors in 2014 after being elected sheriff.
+Lombardo also sat on the LVMPD Foundation's board of directors from 2007 to 2014.
+He retired from the police force after 26 years and stepped down from the foundation's board of directors in 2014 after being elected sheriff.
 Lombardo made appearances on the TV show Cops between 1991 and 2020.